MicrosoftDocs/azure-video-indexer/azure-video-indexer/video-indexer-use-apis.md

 ms.service: azure-video-indexer
 ---

-# Quickstart: Use the Azure AI Video Indexer (VI) API
+# Quickstart: Use the API with a trial account

 [!INCLUDE [AMS VI retirement announcement](./includes/important-ams-retirement-avi-announcement.md)]